 video assessment guide

 All training providers must physically see their students perform the tasks as required by the qualification training package.
-Here at ACVN, we use video assessments to ensure we meet this criteria.
+Primarily we do this via live zoom assessments, however we also have the option to use video assessments.
 This allows us to keep course fees lower.
-Alternatively, you can arrange for a Nurse Educator to visit you, however, this does attract additional fees.
+Alternatively, you can arrange for a Educator to visit you, however, this does attract additional fees.

-Every video has full instructions on what needs to be included.
-We do not require anything fancy, just using a smartphone is fine.
+Every practical assessment has full instructions on what needs to be included.
+We do not require anything fancy for you to record, just using a smartphone is fine.
 Most computers come with basic video editing software if you need it.

 An Educator will assess your video and provided feedback.
 This feedback will help you learn further as well as let you know how you did.
 Sometimes, instead of resubmitting a video, we may also give you a phone call to bridge the gaps in your video.